Mental Health Theories And Therapies Ati Quizlet: Complete Guide

 Behavioral B.F.
 Skinner, John B.

 Those are the big umbrellas you’ll see on any ATI Quizlet deck.
-Each umbrella houses a handful of specific therapies—think CBT, DBT, EMDR, Motivational Interviewing, and so on Still holds up..
+Each umbrella houses a handful of specific therapies—think CBT, DBT, EMDR, Motivational Interviewing, and so on Easy to understand, harder to ignore..

 Why It Matters / Why People Care